Who we are

 We own and operate one of the world’s largest and youngest fleets of gas carriers, construction service operation vessels (C/SOVs) and crew transfer vessels (CTVs).

-We are at the forefront of decarbonizing the maritime sector, deploying a range of technologies such as clean fuels, energy saving devices, electrification and carbon capture systems.
+We are at the forefront of decarbonising the maritime sector, deploying a range of technologies such as clean fuels, energy saving devices, electrification and carbon capture systems.

-Purus operates from five offices and one operational hub globally, providing customers with technical and commercial ship management in addition to vessel design, contracting, newbuild supervision and crewing services.
+With headquarters in Singapore and Hong Kong, Purus operates from six offices and one operational hub globally, providing customers with technical and commercial ship management in addition to vessel design, contracting, newbuild supervision and crewing services.

 About